-Now that you are all set to post recipes to your blog, let’s understand the use of Categories and Tags to organize yours recipes properly.
+Now that you are all set to post recipes to your blog let’s understand the use of Categories and Tags to organize your recipes accurately.

-Categorize the recipes into parts like Breakfast, Lunch, Dinner, Healthy Recipes, Fast Food etc. Basically what you can do is create different categories for the type of recipes you will be posting on daily basis.
+Categorize the recipes into parts like Breakfast, Lunch, Dinner, Healthy Recipes, Fast Food, etc. What you can do is create different categories for the type of recipes you will be posting daily.

-Use Tags like Drinks, Pasta, Tomato, Salt Free, Sugar Free, 5 Minute Recipes, etc and use them for recipes you put in different categories, like one type of Pasta can be in Lunch and the other can be in dinner, or a recipe from any category can be under the tag of 5 Minute recipes.
-Same goes for drinks, tomato, salt free etc.
+Use Tags like Drinks, Pasta, Tomato, Salt-Free, Sugar-Free, 5 Minute Recipes, etc. and use them for recipes you put in different categories, as one type of Pasta can be in Lunch.
+The other can be in dinner, or a recipe from any category can be under the tag of 5 Minute recipes.
+The same goes for drinks, tomato, salt-free, etc.

-The basic funda is to easily link to similar kind of recipes into one post, or, say, someone asks for salt free of sugar free recipes, you can just give them the link of the tag or mention it in a blog.
+The basic funda is to link to similar kind of recipes into one post easily, or, say, someone asks for salt-free of sugar-free recipes, you can give them the link of the tag or mention it in a blog.
 It has many uses and makes life easy once you have a lot of recipes posted on the blog.

 Formatting the Recipe Posts

 Decide a format for your recipes and stick with it.
-This will be easy for regular readers to understand your recipes, proper formats is really important for a blog’s success.
+It will be easy for regular readers to understand your methods; the proper format is crucial for a blog’s success.

-Usually food bloggers post a main photo of their recipes on the top and then they provide preparation time, ingredients etc, there they write the method along with step by step photos followed by the final photos of the recipe.
+Usually, food bloggers post the main photo of their recipes on the top.
+Then they provide preparation time, ingredients, etc., there they write the method along with step by step photos followed by the final images of the recipe.

-This is the format we have been using on our food blog since day one and it has been appreciated by all the readers who tell us how easy it is to read and follow the recipes.
+It is the format we have been using on our food blog since day one, and it has been appreciated by all the readers who tell us how easy it is to read and follow the recipes.

-So, I suggest you to create your own format and stick with it.
+So, I suggest you create your format and stick with it.

 Capturing Photos of Recipes

-You may have visited many popular food blogs on the internet, all have one thing in common, excellent photos.
-You can invest some money in a nice dSLR for that.
-We are using Olympus EP1 Macro Four Third Camera which produces fairly nice photos, but we are looking to upgrade the camera whenever the budget approves.
+You may have visited many popular food blogs on the internet.
+All have one thing in common, excellent photos.
+You can invest some money in a nice DSLR for that.
+We are using Olympus EP1 Macro Four Third Camera, which produces reasonably lovely images, but we are looking to upgrade the camera whenever the budget approves.

-The all this comes to a point that you should invest in a good camera only if your budget approves it like ours was under $500 and I really don’t see the point of buying a $1000 camera to slightly increase the quality of pictures, there are other things to worry about.
-So, if you don’t have a budget to invest even $500 in a camera, that is perfectly okay, use your smartphone, most of them have quality nice cameras these days, mine has a 13 MP.
+The all this comes to the point that you should invest in a good camera only if your budget approves it like ours was under $500 and I don’t see the point of buying a $1000 camera to increase the quality of pictures slightly, there are other things to worry about.
+So, if you don’t have a budget to invest even $500 in a camera, that is perfectly okay, use your smartphone, most of them have excellent quality cameras these days, mine has a 13 MP.